pietermartin/umlg/doc/markdown/sqlg.md

 In the case of Postgres the database must already exist.

-If you want to run the Tinkerpop tests on Postgres you need to create the various databases used upfront.
+If you want to run the Tinkerpop tests on Postgres you need to create upfront the various databases that are used.
 These are,

 * g1